nicholasnjihian/Web-scraping-with-Python/README.md

 #### Issues encountered:
-Chromedriver may have an unresolved issue that results in the JSON response body being NULL with an error: {"code":-32000,"message":"No resource with given identifier found"}.
+Chromedriver may have an unresolved issue that results in the JSON response body being NULL with an error: `{"code":-32000,"message":"No resource with given identifier found"}`.
 See the issue: https://issues.chromium.org/issues/42323468.
 And also here: https://github.com/SeleniumHQ/selenium/issues/12221